zhukant/Karabiner-Numpad-Mode/README.md

 I have created a suite of modifications that emulates layers on the keyboard which place hard-to-reach keys right underneath your fingers.
 This virtually eliminates having to use the number row for *any* reason, and does away with the arrow keys entirely.
 Scroll half-way down for a summary of the main features, and all the way to the bottom for installation.

-Please note that I use the Dvorak keyboard layout exclusively for composition.
-Most of the modifications work exactly as intended on QWERTY layouts, but on occasion a symbol may seem to be in an odd place, although as far as I can tell it might have ended up being the opposite (as usual…).
+Please note that I use the Dvorak keyboard layout exclusively for composition so I have not tested this in QWERTY very much.
+However, the modifications seem to work exactly as intended on QWERTY layouts.

 Dvorak users: the keys below are named after their appearance on a QWERTY keyboard, not after the character that you are typing.
 So if I refer to the J key, this is the button that creates the letter "h" in your world.
 Hopefully, you are familiar with the effect.

 ## Summary

 Most "layers" are accessed by holding down a button.
 In each case, if you press and release the corresponding button instead of holding it down, your keyboard will return that character as expected.
 Exceptions are Caps Lock and 8.

+These are modular.
+You can choose to enable only some of them.
+You will always need to enable the corresponding trigger for each mode, however.

 Numpad Mode—hold down Caps Lock (Actually use Caps Lock?
 See next section.)
 * Creates a number grid under the home row, with Spacebar as 0, M as 1, J as 4 and G as 7.</li>